AddyLopez/codecademy-projects-fotomatic/README.md

 - Follows design spec for desktop and mobile display and includes client's media assets (images and icons), thereby simulating a professional collaboration with a UX/UI designer

-- Boosted the accessibility report by a Lighthouse audit of the repaired web site from a dismal 56/100 for desktops and 56/100 for mobile devices to a much-improved 95/100 for desktops and 95/100 for mobile devices, without reconfiguring the given HTML or affecting the color prescribed by the design spec
+- Boosted the accessibility report by a Lighthouse audit of the repaired web site from a dismal 56/100 for desktops and 56/100 for mobile devices to a much-improved 95/100 for desktops and 95/100 for mobile devices, without reconfiguring the given HTML or affecting the color prescribed by the design spec.
+In a real professional setting with a situation like this, I would communicate with the designer to persuade them to tweak the colors to improve the contrast ratios of the colors; such a minor change would extend the web site's accessibility and drastically improve the browsing experience of more users.
+I believe these considerations (and conversations) are fundamental to responsible, conscientious, 21st-century web design.

 - Skilled use of Google Chrome's DevTools for debugging and prototyping changes in the browser